Precision bounds for bosonic quantum batteries: III. Results

-\textit{Non-Gaussian states.--} At zero temperature, the simplest non-Gaussian state, namely the Fock state $|n\rangle$, has a perfectly well-defined expectation value $n$ of the photon number observable with zero variance, therefore yielding $\Gamma \rightarrow \infty$ and becoming the optimal battery.
-However, as is highlighted in Fig.\ref{fock_not_optimal}, the situation changes dramatically in realistic scenarios.
+At zero temperature, the simplest non-Gaussian state, namely the Fock state $|n\rangle$, has a perfectly well-defined expectation value $n$ of the photon-number observable with zero variance, therefore yielding $\Gamma\to\infty$ and becoming the optimal battery.
+However, as shown in Fig.~\ref{fock_not_optimal}, the situation changes dramatically in realistic scenarios.
 Subject to thermal fluctuations, the uncertainty in the mean photon number of thermal Fock states increases more rapidly than that of squeezed states, which are more robust to temperature increases.
 Consequently, a thermal regime exists where Fock states no longer provide a significant advantage in the \textit{signal-to-noise} ratio compared to the Gaussian case, and it thus becomes necessary to explore alternative protocols for precise energy extraction.

-In \cite{Friis_2018}, an abstract mathematical construction of bosonic states with minimal variance is described and compared to the optimal Gaussian performance.
-Here we propose an explicit, physically-inspired ansatz for the construction of non-Gaussian states, namely those with the form of a Gaussian plus successive creation operations: